 Popular foreign companies in China specialized in baby & infant personal care

-Following China’s potential market and rapidly expanding customer base, foreign companies have seized the opportunity to expand their activities.
+Following China’s potential market and rapidly expanding customer base, foreign companies have seized the opportunity to expand their activities, fighting to become the market leaders in the mother and baby products market in China.

 - Nestle S.A